 Ayr research facility

 Ayr Research Facility is located close to the township of Ayr in the heart of the rich Burdekin Delta and has a dry tropics climate.
-The 42.7ha of flat Burdekin Delta rich farming soils are cleared with established windbreaks and serviced with reliable, plentiful irrigation water available from three bores.
+The 42.7 hectares (ha) of flat Burdekin Delta rich farming soils are cleared with established windbreaks and serviced with reliable, plentiful irrigation water available from three bores.
 The climate enables an extensive range of cropping from temperate to tropical.

-Ayr Research Station was originally developed by the Commonwealth Department of Commerce and Agriculture to produce fresh vegetables for the armed services during World War II (McClurg, 1986).
+Ayr Research Facility was originally developed by the Commonwealth Department of Commerce and Agriculture to produce fresh vegetables for the armed services during World War II.

-In 1948 the Queensland Department of Agriculture and Stock resumed the areas to provide facilities for agricultural and pastoral studies (McClurg, 1986).
-During the 1950’s research into crops such as cotton, maize, sorghum, sunflower, potato, linseed, wheat, oats, jute, castor beans, peanuts, tobacco, lucerne, barley, soybean and pasture legumes for cattle fattening was carried out.
-Horticultural crops, which included pineapples, bananas, tomatoes, french beans and passionfruit were also grown.
+In 1948 the Queensland Department of Agriculture and Stock resumed the areas to provide facilities for agricultural and pastoral studies.
+During the 1950s research into crops such as cotton, maize, sorghum, sunflower, potato, linseed, wheat, oats, jute, castor beans, peanuts, tobacco, lucerne, barley, soybean and pasture legumes for cattle fattening were conducted.
+Horticultural crops, which included pineapples, bananas, tomatoes, French beans and passionfruit were also grown.

 The first dairy cattle were introduced to the station in 1962.
 An eight stall dairy was built in 1964.
-The last of the dairy cattle were transferred from the station in 1982 (McClurg, 1986).
+The last of the dairy cattle were transferred from the station in 1982.

-The wheel then turned full circle and agricultural and horticultural research once again became the main focus.
-The station is presently involved in the sorghum breeding program, mungbean breeding, banana gene pool, mahogany selection and other horticultural trials as requested.
+The facility is currently involved in sorghum breeding, mungbean breeding, mahogany selection and other horticultural trials as requested.

-The site has built facilities including an administration office, additional accommodation for 17 staff, standalone 40-seat conference room and a small meeting room.
-General storage, machinery sheds, purpose built mechanical workshop, head house, shade house, glass house and chemical store.
+The site has built facilities including an administration office, additional accommodation for 17 staff, a standalone 40-seat conference room and a small meeting room.
+General storage, machinery sheds, purpose built mechanical workshop, headhouse, shade house, glass house and chemical store.

 The site has a wide range of plant and equipment including tractors, sprayers and cultivators required to support research and grow a broad range of crops.

-Features presented by Ayr Research Facility offer opportunities for a range of activities unable to be replicated elsewhere.
+Ayr Research Facility offers opportunities for a range of activities unable to be replicated elsewhere.
 These unique features include:

 - Located in the Dry Tropics Zone, which represents most of northern Australia